 ACT Raw Score: The number of questions you answered correctly in the section.
 For example: If you answer 55 questions correctly on the ACT English Test, then your raw score for ACT English is 55.

-ACT Scaled Score: The score that you get on each section of the ACT after your raw score is scaled.
+ACT Scaled Score: The score that you get on each section of the ACT test after your raw score is scaled.
 Your scaled score ranges from 1-36, with 36 being the highest possible score on a section.
 For example, if you answer 55 questions correctly on the ACT English Test, then your scaled score for ACT English is 24.

 How to Use This ACT Raw Score Conversion Chart